 I borrow the title from a phrase used by our friend Preet, during a discussion panel on the National.
 Preet was pointing out that the “alleged housing bubble” and high housing prices will beÂ a major friction point in relationships, and can end up destroying those relationships.
 Given the price of houses, some couples are staying together because they can’t afford to move, thus creating a “Â Loveless Sexless MarriagesÂ “.

-Money problems can destroy any and all relationships (no matter how much in love folks think they are).
+Money problems can destroy any and all relationships (no matter how much love folks think they are).

-The equation is pretty simple, Stress is what really destroys relationships, and the biggest stresser for young couples (and older ones as well) is Money.
+The equation is pretty simple, Stress is what really destroys relationships, and the biggest stressor for young couples (and older ones as well) is Money.

 The Straws that Will Break the Camel’s Financial Back

 Right now folks may be living “hand to mouth” or “pay cheque to pay cheque”, but all we need now is for the following perfect storm:

 - Interest rate increases which return back to the “norms” of the late 90’s, of 5 or 6%

 - Housing market cogitations thanks to the Interest Rates killing (or at least badly maiming) the housing market